alexanderghose/mongoose-continue/w01/d4/js-functions-lab.md

 console.log(result6)
 ```

-4. <strong>(Concept: Functions are not executed until called.)</strong><br>If we run the program below, in what order will the 3 print statements be executed?
-Before you submit your answer, verify your theory by running your code, and also by trying it in the <a href="http://pythontutor.com/javascript.html#mode=edit">js visualizer</a>.
+4. <strong>(Concept: Functions are not executed until called.)</strong><br>If we run the program below, in what order will the 5 console.log statements be executed?
+Write down your theory as a js comment, and then verify your theory by running your code, and also by trying it in the <a href="http://pythontutor.com/javascript.html#mode=edit">js visualizer</a>.
+Was your theory correct?

 ```js
 function multiplication(a,b) {